aldonadi/webgl-sandcastle/scratch/walkthrough.md

 - **Physics**: Gravity set to -20.0 for snappy feel.
 Jump velocity ~11.0 to reach 3x player height.
 - **Collision**: Player can land on top of walls, towers, and the keep.

+### 5. Particle Effects System
+Added a robust particle system with 3 showcase emitters:
+- **Fire**: Located near the bridge.
+Emits varying orange flames that drift upward.
+- **Sparks**: Located at the Golden Torus power-up.
+Emits bright yellow sparks that **bounce** off the ground.
+- **Dust**: A dusty path located outside the walls.
+Emits slow-moving, rotating dust clouds that fade out.

 ## Verification Results

 ### Geometry Check